 The Cattaraugus County Fair has been a tradition in Little Valley for 169 years!!
 Families have experienced all the exciting rides, animal shows and live entertainment for more than a century!

 Make plans to attend the 2018 Cattaraugus County Fair with exciting rides, animal shows and lots of FREE live entertainment!
-Celebrating its 176th year in 2018!
-Each day offers something new and exciting, whether it's an animal competition, demo derby, concert or Monster Truck!
+Celebrating its 176th year in 2018, this is a real down home country Fair.
+Large enough to include exciting events like the demos and Monster Truck rallies, but small enough that you don't feel overwhelmed.
+Affordable for the whole family, presale ticket

 Celebrating over 35 years, the Cattaraugus County Trappers Association Sportsmen's Show features conservation displays, archery, black powder, trapping, fishing, guns, taxidermy dealers, big buck club display and live seminars.
 This is a NON-ALCOHOLIC FAMILY-FRIENDLY EVENT Featuring seminars on Friday and Saturday.
 Camping and Parking available.